-Figure 5.
+Figure 6.
 Strategic Analytics for Improvement and Learning Star Rating Distribution (as of June 30, 2018)

-Source: VA Office of Informatics and Analytics Office of Operational Analytics and Reporting (accessed October 10, 2018)
+Source: VA Office of Informatics and Analytics Office of Operational Analytics and Reporting (accessed January 11, 2019)

-Figure 6 illustrates the facility's Quality of Care and Efficiency metric rankings and performance compared with other VA facilities as of June 30, 2018.
-Of note, Figure 6 uses blue and green data points to indicate high performance (for example, in the areas of registered nurse (RN) turnover, mental health (MH) population (Popu) coverage, and rating (of) primary care (PC) provider).
-Metrics that need improvement are denoted in orange and red (for example, complications, healthcare (HC) associated (Assoc) infections, continued (Cont) stay reviews met, and ambulatory care sensitive condition (ACSC) hospitalization).32
+Figure 7 illustrates the facility's quality of care and efficiency metric rankings and performance compared with other VA facilities as of September 30, 2018.
+Of note, the figure uses blue and green data points to indicate high performance (for example, in the areas of registered nurse (RN) turnover, call responsiveness, and stress discussed).
+Metrics that need improvement are denoted in orange and red (for example, adjusted length of stay (LOS), care transition, admit reviews met, and continued (cont) stay reviews met).34